Bachar02/Bachar02/README.md

 ## 📝 Fun Fact

-> I turned a laptop webcam into a gesture-controlled AI remote control and used it to skip YouTube ads hands-free 😄
+> I turned a laptop webcam into a gesture-controlled AI remote control and used it to control videos hands-free 😄